Going to au Ghana: Formalities and administrative steps

 Never bathe in lakes or freshwater because of bilharzia.

 For the latest information on local safety, consult the "Conseils aux voyageurs" section of the French Ministry of Foreign Affairs website: www.diplomatie. gouv.fr/voyageurs.
-Be aware, however, that the site provides an exhaustive list of potential dangers, and that this sometimes gives a rather alarmist picture of the real situation in the country.
+Be aware, however, that the site provides an exhaustive list of potential dangers, which sometimes gives a rather alarmist picture of the real situation in the country.

 The Greenwich meridian passes through the port city of Tema, so Ghana is in the same time zone as Great Britain (GMT).
 There is very little time difference between Ghana and France.
 To set your watch on arrival in Accra, allow :